Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Dependecy_Parsing/2020-09-26-A_Fast_and_Accurate_Dependency_Parser_using_Neural_Networks.md

 ---
 layout: post
-title: A Fast and Accurate Dependency Parser using Neural Networks
+title: A Fast and Accurate Dependency Parser using Neural Networks.
+Chen and Manning.
+EMNLP.
+2014.
-subtitle: Title of paper - A Fast and Accurate Dependency Parser using Neural Networks
+subtitle: Title of paper - A Fast and Accurate Dependency Parser using Neural Networks.
+Chen and Manning.
+EMNLP.
+2014.
 category: NLP papers - Dependency Parsing
 tags: [dependency parsing]
 permalink: /2020/09/26/A_Fast_and_Accurate_Dependency_Parser_using_Neural_Networks/